Playback speed

 A labeling system to help creators publish intentionally

-Today I’m discussing the latest Substack Reader Survey data and highlight what creators can do to create a better reader experience.
+Today I’m discussing the latest Substack Reader Survey data and highlighting what creators can do to nurture a better reader experience.
 Here are the key points from today’s video:

 1. Survey Insights: The survey revealed that while many reasons for unsubscribing from a paid subscription are beyond our control, 37% of readers unsubscribe due to factors we can manage.
 Common issues include: